DJ Tomekk: 1992–2002

 In 2001 he went to the studio with Shaquille O'Neal.
+In the song "How You Like That (Ja, Ja, Ja)", Shaquille O'Neal, who spent part of his childhood in Germany, raps in a mix of English and German.
 Their music was used for the America-wide advertising campaign against drunk driving.
 That same year, he produced the single "Beat of Life" with Ice-T, which stayed in the German charts for 9 weeks, peaking at number 12.

+In October of the same year, The Island Def Jam, (New York) released his remix "You and Me" by LL Cool J with a feature with ghospel singer Kelly Price and an own video by Julien Christian Lutz (Little X).
+In 2000, Mexico's first hip-hop band, Control Machete, released the double maxi singles Control Machete Vs. Dj Tomekk Vs. Eminem "Si señor / iles3" in Berlin, with remixes by Eminem and DJ Tomekk.

 From July 2001 Tomekk ran a biofarm near Berlin with guest apartments and studios.
 Here artists from all over the world produce and young musicians are supported.
 Under his label Boogie Down Berlin he was booked by many American hip hop and RNB artists as a producer.
 In 2002, his song "Kimnotyze" with Lil' Kim reached number 6 in Germany.